-The Washington State Department of Health (DOH) is launching a new mobile COVID-19 vaccination effort across Washington state.
-We will work closely with community partners and local health jurisdictions to increase access to vaccine for priority communities.
-To submit a request to have a DOH Care-a-Van at your event, please fill out the form below and someone will reach out to you within 5 business days from the date of submission.
+The Care-a-Van is a mobile COVID-19 vaccination clinic that serves people across Washington state.
+We work closely with community partners and local health jurisdictions (LHJ) or departments to increase access to vaccine for priority communities.
+To submit a request to have a DOH Care-a-Van at your event, please fill out the online form below and someone will reach out to you within 5-10 business days from the date of submission.

-Click the "Submit an online form" button below to submit a request for event support.
+Click the "Submit an online form" button below to submit a request.
 To request this form in another format or language, please email email@example.com or call 800-525-0127.
 Language assistance is available.

-The Care-a-Van serves communities disproportionately impacted by COVID-19.
+The Care-a-Van serves communities most impacted by COVID-19.
 Requests that cover multiple priority areas below will be given higher priority:

 - Counties with higher vaccine gaps by race/ethnicity.